samuelduchesne/archetypal/docs/unix_users.rst

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 You will have to confirm this action by pressing enter.
-The Terminal might ask your password, then you have to enter the Admin password (followed by 'Enter').
+The Terminal might ask your password, then you have to enter the Admin password (followed by :guilabel:`&Enter: ⏎`).
 The installation of Homebrew should take few seconds or minutes.

 2. After installing Homebrew, you have to run 'brew doctor' (the Terminal might ask you)